-If you find yourself in the Black Forest region of Germany, then I would highly recommend taking the time to stop and explore Sasbachwalden.
+If you find yourself in the Black Forest region of Germany, then I would highly recommend taking the time to stop and explore the stunning village of Sasbachwalden.

 To use this map, expand it using the square symbol on the top right-hand side and you will find the key on the left-hand side.

 Sasbachwalden is a picturesque village full of half-timbered houses, surrounded by vineyards, verdant meadows and forests, all set against the backdrop of the Black Forest Mountains.

 Memories of childhood fairytales whimsically join me as I walk along the main street.

 We parked our motorhome in the Sasbachwalden Wohnmobil Stellplatz, beside a bubbling stream with views across the village and the mountains beyond.